mikessh/migmap/README.md

 * `-q` quality threshold.
 Lowest quality for CDR sequences should be higher than the threshold for a clonotype to pass filter.
 Mutations having quality lower than the threshold are also filtered

 * `-l` clonotype detalizaiton level.
-Possible values: `0`, `1`, `2` and `0,1`, `0,1,2`, etc. At detalization level `0` clonotypes are grouped by CDR3 sequence, all mutaitons are then assembled and enumerated within clonotype.
+Possible values: `0`, `1`, `2` and `0,1`, `0,1,2`, etc. At detalization level `0` clonotypes are grouped by CDR3 sequence, all mutations are then assembled and enumerated within clonotype.
 For detalization level `1` CDR1,2 and 3 sequences are used.
 For level `2` CDR3 sequence and all sequence mutations are used in clonotype grouping.
 Output will be generated for all specified levels and `outputPrefix` will be appended with `L$level.txt`

 * `-N` take `N` first reads for analysis (useful for down-sampling)